francescolella/RL_FSR_LELLA/README.md

 # Download
 Create a new folder for the ROS workspace with a 'src' folder inside.

+You can create a new workspace with the following commands:

+$ mkdir -p ~/NAME_WORKSPACE/src
+$ cd ~/NAME_WORKSPACE/
+$ catkin_make

 Inside the 'src' folder clone all the files of this repository using the command
-- git clone \<url> .
+$ git clone \<url> .

-The 'src' folder needs to be empty for this to work.
+The 'src' folder needs to be empty for this to work but if you followed privious commands it is empty.

 # Compilation
-After cloning, from the workspace main directory, run the following commands:
+After cloning, from the workspace main directory, run the following command:
 - catkin_make
-- source devel/setup.bash

-The second command needs to be executed every time a new terminal is opened.
-To avoid this add the command to the '.bashrc' file.

 ### Dependencies
 Some dependencies (aruco_ros, px4_gazebo_standalone, mav_comm) were cloned inside the repository, others will have to be installed.
 Some of these are: